uw-dims/trident-training-manual/docs/source/memberlifecycle.rst

 ..

-Click on any airport abbreviation in the list, and you'll be taken to a new page with a list of members who have indicated the airport is the airport nearest to them.
+Click on any airport abbreviation in the list, and a new page will open with a list of members who have indicated the airport is the airport nearest to them (:ref:`userTGAirportsPHL`, :ref:`userTGAirportsSEA`).

 .. _userTGAirportsPHL: